Employment

 Founded in 1896, Loyola High School has been a cornerstone of education in Montreal.
 As a Jesuit school, it forms students to become intellectually competent, open to growth, religious, loving and committed to doing justice.
 For generations, we have produced graduates representing people of all faiths, beliefs and traditions, and who model the Jesuit ideal of being men and women for others; fostering a nurturing environment that inspires academic achievement, personal growth, and a sense of social responsibility.
 Our commitment to Jesuit values guides us in nurturing students who are not only academically adept but also formed to make a positive impact on the world.

-• Minimum 3 years successful experience teaching high school Mathematics and/or Science.
+Minimum 3 years successful experience teaching Art in high school.

 • Teach multiple class sections;